rrwick/DASCRUBBER-wrapper/README.md

 The REPmask command replies on a threshold depth, above which a sequence is considered to be a repeat (read more [here](https://dazzlerblog.wordpress.com/2016/04/01/detecting-and-soft-masking-repeats/)).
 I found that 3x the base depth works well for my datasets (high depth bacterial genomes).
 E.g. if the base depth (as determined using the genome size) is 50x then regions with 150x or greater depth are considered repeats.
 You can adjust this ratio from the default of 3 using the `--repeat_depth` option – a higher value may be appropriate for lower coverage datasets or highly repetitive genomes.
 Alternatively, you can manually set the threshold: e.g. `--repmask_options="-c40"`.

-DAStrim requires two important parameters: `-g` and `-b` for good and bad quality thresholds.
-DASqv (which is run before DAStrim) helpfully suggests values for these parameters, and so DASCRUBBER wrapper will automatically use those suggestions.
+DAStrim takes two important parameters: `-g` and `-b` for good and bad quality thresholds.
+Its default behaviour is to use the 80th and 93rd percentiles of the QV scores made by DASqv.
 If you want to use different values, set them manually: e.g. `--dastrim_options="-g20 -b30"`.